fbpx

 I love perennial plants because I only have to buy them once!
 I rarely buy an annual (one-year) plant when a perennial will do.
 Perennials may cost more upfront, but they will be productive for many future years.
 Also, less work in the long run…

-Alpine Strawberries grow their first flowers early in the spring, which is the best time to transplant them.
+Alpine strawberries grow their first flowers early in the spring.
 They are one of the first treats from the garden.
 The tiny blossoms arrive in early May in our area.
 We do get berries throughout the whole summer, even into October!
 While there are fewer berries as the summer stretches on, there are more than enough to enjoy

 Tips for growing alpine strawberries

-Another wonderful feature of alpine strawberries are the wonderful green foliage.
+Another wonderful feature of alpine strawberries is the wonderful green foliage.
 The bright green leaves of Fragaria vesca plants make wonderful ground cover.
-I’ve planted the ground around my berry walk with a whole row of the adorable little plants and I love it!
+I’ve planted the ground around my berry walk with a whole row of adorable little plants, and I love it!

 Alpine strawberry from garden